greenpolo/BraiAn/docs/braian-qupath.md

-# BraiAn for QuPath
+# BraiAn for QuPath (BraiAnDetect)

-BraiAn extends [QuPath](https://qupath.github.io/)'s functionalities for whole-brain image analysis and quantification.
-For example it streamlines automatic cell segmentation of multiple markers and computes markers overlap within the CCFv3 atlas previously aligned on your sections.
+The first module, named BraiAnDetect, consists of a [QuPath](https://qupath.github.io/) extension for image analysis of serial brain sections across many animals.
+If is designed for multichannel cell segmentation across large and variable datasets and ensures consistency in image analysis across large datasets.
+This module leverages QuPath’s built-in algorithms to provide a multi-channel, whole-brain optimised object detection pipeline.
+BraiAnDetect features options for refining signal quantification, including machine learning-based object classification, region specific cell segmentation, multiple marker co-expression analysis and an interface for selective exclusion of damaged tissue portions.

-It works best if coupled with [`qupath-extension-abba`](https://github.com/biop/qupath-extension-abba) for importing brain atlas annotations from [ABBA](https://go.epfl.ch/abba).
+It works best if coupled with [`qupath-extension-abba`](https://github.com/biop/qupath-extension-abba) for importing whole-brain atlas registrations from [ABBA](https://go.epfl.ch/abba) as annotations.

 ## Features

-This extension helps you manage multiple QuPath projects ensuring consistency.
+BraiAnDetect helps you manage image analysis across multiple QuPath projects ensuring consistency.
 In particular, it is designed to perform batch analysis across many QuPath projects in an automated manner.
 Typically, in whole-brain datasets, one brain = one QuPath project and BraiAn makes sure the exact same analysis parameters are consistently applied across different projects.
 It was first developed to work with [ABBA](https://go.epfl.ch/abba), but can be used for other purposes as well.
-Its core idea is to move the input parameters used to analyse multiple QuPath projects of the same cohort/experiment _outside_ of scripts' code.
+Its core idea is to move the input image analysis parameters used to analyse multiple QuPath projects of the same cohort/experiment _outside_ of scripts' code (in a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file, see below).
 This allows having a reproducible configuration that can be shared, backed up and ran after long periods of time.

-The extensions exposes a proper library [API](https://carlocastoldi.github.io/qupath-extension-braian/docs/) and, among all, it allows to:
+The extensions exposes a proper library [API](https://carlocastoldi.github.io/qupath-extension-braian/docs/).
+Here are some examples.
+It allows you to:

 - work with image [channel histograms](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/ChannelHistogram.html)
 - compute and manage [detections](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/AbstractDetections.html) separately for each image channel